Copycat Crumbl Chocolate Chip Cookie Recipe {The Best}

 What Crumble calls “mini” I call a regular sized cookie, these cookies are about 2.5 inches in diameter and are just perfect.

-Using a medium cookie scoop, scoop a generous portion of cookie dough and place on a parchment lined baking sheet, no need to split the cookie in half for these, just bake, about 8-9 minutes in a 375 degree oven, remove let cool on pan 10 minutes before removing to cooling rack.
+Using a medium cookie scoop, scoop a generous portion of cookie dough and place on a parchment lined baking sheet, no need to split the cookie in half for these.

-- Don’t use any buttery blends in this Crumbl cookie recipe!
-Use real butter, no shortening, and you’ll get perfect cookies every time.
-Remember: if your butter is soft when refrigerated, it’s a blend!
-In fact, the higher the quality of butter (higher fat content and less water) the better these giant cookies will turn out.
-I used a European grass fed butter.
+- Remember: if your butter is soft when refrigerated, it’s a blend!
+The higher the quality of butter (higher fat content and less water), the better these giant cookies will turn out.
+I used a European grass-fed butter.

 - To avoid excessive spreading when the dough bakes, be sure to pinch the cookie in half and invert the jagged part on top of the bottom as shown in the pictures.